mdn/content/files/en-us/web/accessibility/aria/attributes/aria-multiline/index.md

 ## Description

-When focus is in a text box, the default behavior of the <kbd>ENTER</kbd> or <kbd>RETURN</kbd> key differs between single-line and multi-line text fields.
-When user focus is in a single-line `{{htmlelement("input/text", '&lt;input type="text">')}}`, the keystroke usually submits the form.
+The default behavior of the <kbd>Enter</kbd> or <kbd>Return</kbd> key differs between single-line and multi-line text fields.
+When user focus is in a single-line `{{htmlelement("input/text", '&lt;input type="text">')}}`, an <kbd>Enter</kbd> or <kbd>Return</kbd> keystroke usually submits the form.

 When user focus is in a multi-line {{HTMLElement('textarea')}}, the keystroke inserts a line break.
 Only relevant for elements with the [`textbox`](/en-US/docs/Web/Accessibility/ARIA/Roles/textbox_role) role set, the `aria-multiline` attribute indicates to assistive technologies whether that text box accepts multiple lines of input or only a single line, setting expectations as to what type of data to enter and what those keystroke will do.

 > **Note:** Where possible, use the HTML {{HTMLElement('input')}} or the {{HTMLElement('textarea')}}, as these have built in semantics and behaviors, do not require ARIA attributes or scripting, and have keyboard support built in.